keboola/connection-docs/components/writers/bi-tools/thoughtspot/index.md

 * TOC
 {:toc}

-This writer sends data to the [ThoughtSpot](https://www.thoughtspot.com/product) platform.
+This data destination connector sends data to the [ThoughtSpot](https://www.thoughtspot.com/product) platform.

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **ThoughtSpot** writer.
+[Create a new configuration](/components/#creating-component-configuration) of the **ThoughtSpot** data destination connector.
 Then **Set Up Credentials**.
 You need to provide a [*host name*](https://docs.thoughtspot.com/5.0/data-integrate/clients/use-jdbc-driver.html), *user name*, *password*, *database name*, *schema*, *SSH user*, and *SSH password*.
-The writer uses the [TSLOAD CLI tool](https://docs.thoughtspot.com/5.0/admin/loading/use-data-importer.html#) and TQL commands to load that data.
+The connector uses the [TSLOAD CLI tool](https://docs.thoughtspot.com/5.0/admin/loading/use-data-importer.html#) and TQL commands to load that data.
 These commands are executed on the server through an SSH connection.
 Therefore the [SSH credentials](https://docs.thoughtspot.com/4.4/app-integrate/introduction/logins.html) are needed to connect to the server instance.